-The inspector should be able to provide his or her history in the profession and perhaps even a few names as referrals.
+The inspector should be able to provide their history in the profession and even a few names as referrals.
 Newer inspectors can be very qualified, and many work with a partner or have access to more experienced inspectors to assist them in the inspection.